EllusionX/basic-calculator/README.md

 # Basic Calculator

-A basic calculator application made with Javascript.
+A basic calculator application made with JavaScript.

 ## About
-This is my first Javascript project to practice my understanding with the language.
+This is my first JavaScript project to practice my understanding with the language.